Our lab is always looking for bright and motivated students from all backgrounds. Our research is multidisciplinary across several layers

 contact us accordingly.

-- Undergraduate and MS UCLA Students: If you are a UCLA student (CS or ECE) and interested in doing research during the academic year or the summer, please read
+- Undergraduate and MS (current or incoming) UCLA Students: If you are a UCLA student (CS or ECE) and interested in doing research during the academic year or the summer, please read

 If you are interested in joining us please use the following for contacting Nader (read it carefully please).

-- Computer Systems and Security: trustworthy and secure ML/AI, secure computation, memory safety, and side-channels,
+- Computer Systems and Security: Trustworthy computing, remote attestation, memory safety, and side-channel analysis.

 If you are applying for a PhD position, please follow these guidelines: